Residential income segregation: A behavioral model of the housing market: Numerical simulations

 We analyze the effect of three policies on the prices and segregation patterns, and compare with the no policy benchmark.
 The magnitude of subsidies and taxes should not be taken literally, as we are interested in qualitative differences and are not calibrating the model against real data.
 The policies are: \begin{itemize} \item Subsidies only: $\xi^S=(-0.20,-0.15,-0.10,-0.05,0.00,0.00,0.00,0.00,0.00,$ $0.00 )$.
 1-agents receive a 20\% subsidy, 2-agents receive a 15\% subsidy, etc. \item Taxes only: $\xi^T=(0.00,0.00,0.00,0.00,0.00,0.00,0.05,0.10,0.15,0.20)$.
 We implement an income-dependent transaction tax, with 10-agents paying 20\% of the transaction price, 9-agents paying 15\%, etc. \item Subsidies and taxes: $\xi^{ST}=(-0.20,-0.15,-0.10,-0.05,0.00,0.00,0.05,0.10,$ $0.15,0.20)$.
 We combine the systems of taxes and subsidies.
 With this policy subsidies are funded through transaction taxes. \end{itemize}

 Figure \ref{fig:segr-quantities} illustrates the results of our policy exercise.
-In Figure \ref{fig:segregation-taxes-subsidies} we see that taxes have a very small effect in mitigating income segregation, whereas subsidies are more effective (and if used in combination with taxes yield the lowest segregation).
+In Figure \ref{fig:segr-quantities}A we see that taxes have a very small effect in mitigating income segregation, whereas subsidies are more effective (and if used in combination with taxes yield the lowest segregation).
 The effect of policies is more pronounced if the level of income inequality is not too high.

-Figure \ref{fig:price_taxesandsubsidies} shows the average market price for the various policies.
+Figure \ref{fig:segr-quantities}B shows the average market price for the various policies.
 In this model, taxes are not successful at decreasing the prices.
 There are at least two reasons for this.
 First, the reservation prices of the richest buyers -- who are the ones mostly affected by the taxes -- are still above the market price at any location, so the richest buyers do not pay a fundamentally different price.
 Second, because the global demand $\Gamma$ is assumed inelastic, taxes cannot crowd out rich buyers.

-Figure \ref{fig:price_taxesandsubsidies} also shows that subsidies increase the market price.
+Figure \ref{fig:segr-quantities}B also shows that subsidies increase the market price.
 However, the rise is included between 4 and 6 price units, whereas the growth in purchasing power that the subsidies entail for the lowest-income households is 7.5 price units ($Y_1/\xi_1=30/0.8=37.5$).
+So subsidies make it possible for these households to afford properties in locations which they could not afford without the policy.

+So far we have only compared the different policies based on the effect they have on the segregation index $H^R$ and on the market prices.
+We conclude this section by performing a welfare analysis of these policies.
+By changing the prices and the social composition of neighborhoods, these policies impact the utility functions of all agents.
+The \textit{compensating variation} $CV_k^\xi(X)$ for $k$-agents at location $X$ due to the introduction of policy $\xi$ is the amount of money that the same agents would need to receive to return to the original utility level \citep{mas1995microeconomic}.
+Denoting $V_k^0\left(Y_k,P(X),A(X)\right)$ as the indirect utility for $k$-agents at $X$ without the introduction of the policy, the compensating variation is defined by

+where $V_k^\xi$, $Y_k^\xi$, $P^\xi(X)$ and $A^\xi(X)$ denote the same variables with the introduction of the policy.
+Note that the prices, the attractiveness and also potentially the compensating variation should also depend on time.
+As we take time averages, to simplify the notation we drop the time dependence.

+Solving Eq. \eqref{eq:compvarcond} for $CV_k^\xi(X)$ using the usual form of the utility function and the usual specification of subsidies and taxes (see Eq. \eqref{eq:utilitytaxes}) yields